Hurtak/petrhurtak.com/articles/_drafts/debian-packages/article.md

 ## Control file

-- In this file we specify all the metadata about our package, like its name, dependencies and maintainers.
+- In this file, we specify all the metadata about our packages, like their names, dependencies, and maintainers.
 - There are two types of packages:
-    - __Source releases__: contain human readable version of the application, meaning it has to be compiled before it can be used.
+    - __Source releases__: contain a human readable version of the application, meaning they have to be compiled before they can be used.
-    - __Binary releases__: contain computer readable version of the application, meaning it is already compiled.
+    - __Binary releases__: include computer readable version of the app, meaning they are already compiled.
-- For our purposes we will only build the binary package, but fields for the source release also need to be specified.
+- For our purposes, we will only build the binary package, but fields for the source release also need to be specified.

 ### Minimal control file